-- Be careful about the master password you choose: it needs to be both secure and memorable.
-Put some thought into this one!
-It's a good idea to check your chosen password out on haveibeenpwned.com to make sure you're not using a phrase that's previously been uncovered in a data breach. - If you choose a cloud based password manager do some thorough research into the provider.
+- The master password to access the manager needs to be chosen carefully.
+It needs to be unique and secure, but also memorable, so you never need to share or it write down.
+Put some thought into this one! - If you choose a cloud based password manager do some thorough research into the provider.
 What will they do to keep your information secure and does the loss of control (vs using a local password manager) weigh up against the convenience of being able to access your passwords from any location? - Enable two-factor authentication on your password manager to add an extra layer of security.
 This is particularly important if you do choose to use a cloud based password manager. - Even if you're not keen to entrust your very sensitive passwords for your bank or email account, for example to a password manager, you could still consider using one to store the details of your other accounts.
 This will free up more brain capacity for remembering those passwords you don't want to store in an app. - If you are using the auto-fill feature, make sure you have a "Timeout" set.
 This means that if you don't put your master password in every so often you will not be able to use the auto-fill.